 Sankirtana is the artistic dance form of Manipuri worship.
 It mainly belongs to the God Krishna and their tales.
 It employs musical instruments like drums and cymbals.
 The artists play these instruments and dance at the same time.

 11. Thatheras of Jandiala Guru: Traditional brass and copper craft of utensil making, Punjab, India – 2014

 The craft of the Thatheras of Jandiala Guru represents the traditional technique of manufacturing brass and copper utensils in Punjab.
 The technique itself, along with the mud-brick kiln, traditional implements, specific type of wood chips, and the specialized process of hammering the metal sheets, constitutes the traditional skills and knowledge systems of the community.

 12. Yoga – 2016

-Yoga essentially is a traditional and time honored Indian holistic system of personal, physical, mental and spiritual wellness focusing on all-round unification of body, mind and soul.
+Yoga essentially is a traditional and time-honoured Indian holistic system of personal, physical, mental and spiritual wellness focusing on all-around unification of body, mind and soul.
 It is a perfect example of a lively interaction between the precepts and practice.